ejbosia/brain-tumor-detection/README.md

  3. The *raw_data* folder should contain a *yes* folder and a *no* folder

  ### Data Formatting
  The data needs to be formatted before running the experiments.
-The *preprocessing.ipynb* script can be used to do this automatically.
+The *preprocessing.py* script can be used to do this automatically.

  At the end of data formatting, there should be two new directories: *train_data* and *test_data*.
 These folders should each have a *yes* folder and a *no* folder.
+There should also be a *models* folder.
+This is where the models from the experiments are stored.

  ### Run the Experiments
  Individual experiments can be run through the *experiment_X.ipynb* notebooks.
 These experiments should populate a *models* folder with the trained model on completion.